Mrkurlyks/web-hardwear_scanner/README.md

+Hardwear scanner local version.
-hardwear scanner local version this is python script for viewing components PC. it input in terminal information about Cpu grafi
+Тhis is python script for viewing components PC.
+It input in terminal information about components such as gpu cpu memory and hdd their serial number and vendor.